 Davis is being charged with second-degree murder.

-Someone in a Toronto control room 'threw the wrong switch', and something
+Someone in a Toronto control room 'threw the wrong switch', so a

-unexpected came at the end of a World Wrestling Federation pay-per-view
+surprise rounded out a World Wrestling Federation pay-per-view event

-event at Silver City Polo Park and 16 other theatres across Canada.
+at Silver City Polo Park and 16 other cinemas in Canada.
 This

 resulted in several hundred children seing explicit porn.

-'What an introduction to sex', said Ivy Allaman of the naked kneeling
+'What an introduction to sex', said one parent, Ivy Allaman,

-screen with digital surround sound.
-A parent said, 'Some kids were
+on each nine-by-18-metre screen with digital surround sound.
+One

-Famouse Players hired Bell ExpressVu to download the satellite feed and
+Famouse Players later explained that they had hired Bell ExpressVu to download the satellite feed and

 broadcast it to theatres.
-The latter's VP of technology said the tech
+The latter's VP of technology said that the tech

 responsible for programming the satellite signals accidentally switched to